Kalbelia Dance Festival Rajasthan(Last Updated 12 Oct, 2022)

 Kalbelia is not only a dance form but a matter of pride for the Kalbelia community.
-The Kalbelia women feel immense pleasure in performing the dance while men accompany them with musical instruments specially ‘Poongi”.
-The songs and dances form part of an oral tradition which is inherited by generations to generations.
-The dance form is the community’s effort to revive their cultural heritage.
+The Kalbelia women feel immense pleasure in dancing while men accompany them with musical instruments, especially 'Poongi".
+The songs and dances form part of an oral tradition inherited from generation to generation.
+The dance form is the community's effort to revive its cultural heritage.

-The women of Kalbelia tribe, twist, sway and spin to the music played by their male counterparts.
-The moves made by them replicates that of the serpent.
-Glimpses of acrobatics are also evident in the dance which highlight the litheness and flexibility of the dancer.
+The women of the Kalbelia tribe twist, sway, and spin to the music played by their male counterparts.
+The moves made by them replicate that of the serpent.
+Glimpses of acrobatics are also evident in the dance, highlighting the dancer's litheness and flexibility.

 The pace of the dance gradually increases with time and presents a sight to behold.
-While the women master in the art of dancing, the men play the musical instruments skillfully.
-A number of traditional instruments are played like dholak, khanjari, sarangi and most importantly the poongi or the ‘been’.
-Been is a traditional musical instrument which is used to charm the snakes and thus is an important part of the dance and the heritage of the tribe.
+While the women master the art of dancing, the men play the musical instruments skillfully.
+A number of traditional instruments are played like dholak, khanjari, sarangi, and most importantly, the poongi or the 'been.'
+Been is a conventional musical instrument used to charm the snakes and thus is an important part of the dance and the heritage of the tribe.

 Attire worn during Kalbelia Dance